fenago/nlp-pytorch/lab_guides/Lab_7.md

 ![](./images/B12365_07_16.jpg)

-Figure 7.16 -- LSTM model with a decoder

 Here, we can see that defining the encoders and decoders individually is not particularly complicated.
 However, when we combine these steps into